 }

-If(currSize == capacity), then we resize the array by double and move elements from index to currSize - 1 to one upward.
-This process will create a space for the newly arriving element x.
+If(currSize == capacity), we resize the array by double and move elements from index to currSize - 1 to one upward.
+This process will create a space for the new element x.
 Now we insert the element x at A[index] and increase currSize by 1.
-Note: If(currSize < capacity), we don't need to resize the array.
+Note: If(currSize < capacity), there is no need to resize the array.

 Pseudocode implementation